Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

 Request:

+    {
+        "jsonrpc": "2.0",
-    {"jsonrpc": "2.0", "method": "addGameplayEvent", "params": {"type":1, "tag":"playername", "data": {}}, "id": 1}
+        "method": "addGameplayEvent",
+        "params": {
+            "type": 1,
+            "tag": "playername",
+            "loc": "location",
+            "timestamp": 12569537329,
+            "data": { }
+        },
+        "id": 1
+    }

  * params: JSON input parameter object
   * type: Integer used to specify the event type
- * tag: String tag, can be used to group events using a string such as the player name, etc...
+  * tag: String tag, can be used to group events using a string such as the player name, ...
+  * loc: Location string, can be used to represent a level or a checkpoint, ...
+  * timestamp: Time when the event occured, used for time progression within a collection of events
  * data: JSON object that represents the event data.
 Each event can handle it's own data

 Response: